peteroupc/peteroupc.github.io/graphics.md

     - 730,112 bytes (the capacity of a FAT formatted normal-density 3.5-inch floppy disk), or
     - 362,496 bytes (the capacity of a FAT formatted double-density 5.25-inch floppy disk), or
     - 65,536 bytes,[^21] or
-    - 681 million bytes (slightly less than the maximum capacity of a formatted CD-ROM).
+    - 681 million bytes (slightly less than the maximum total size of files in a formatted CD-ROM).
 - The game uses no more than 16 million bytes of system memory at a time.
 - The game uses no more than 655,360 bytes of system memory (plus 262,144 bytes of additional memory for graphics use only) at a time.[^22]
 - The game is a Win32 application compatible with Windows XP.